 I’ve always loved huge and sudden changes in a sort of perverse way.
 If your company is bought out, instead of worrying about your job security, why not welcome it and see how you can benefit?
 Chaos can be your friend, I think, but you have to embrace it.
 You have to be willing to go the distance, like Cory.

-I never outline my writing.
-Some of the worst pieces I’ve ever written were because I outlined them.
-You haven’t even read them because I scrapped them.
-When I outline, I feel the need to jam my arguments in, in order to meet the larger aim, and it comes across as forced and fake – a square peg in a round hole.
-I usually don’t even know the overall point I’m trying to make until I write the last sentence.
+I rarely ever outline my blog posts.
+When I outline, I feel the need to jam my arguments in, in order to meet a larger aim, and it comes across as forced and fake.
+I often don’t even know what point I’m trying to make until I write the last sentence.
 I had no idea when I sat down this morning that I would be writing this sentence right now.
 I just had a vague idea that I would write something about the art of scrambling.

 When I go into a fight, I like to play out the worst case scenario in my head beforehand.
 I imagine my opponent in full mount, raining down fists and elbows on my bloody face.
 I try to expect the worst.
-If not, a punch in the mouth will be the end of me.
+If I don’t do this, a punch in the mouth will be the end of me.
 This is going to be brutal, I think, but no matter what happens, I will take this thing to the bitter end.

 When you throw away your rosy plan of action, a punch in the mouth is no longer earth shattering.
 You can see it for what it really is: just something that hurts.